AudioKit/AudioKit/doc/README.md

 One of the primary ways Objective-Csound differs from Csound philosophically is that OCS embraces verbosity while Csound embraces brevity.
 But because we're a part of the Csound community and ecosystem of tools, and Csound has such a rich history, we try to keep as much of the terminology consistent.

-#### Current naming inconsistencies

-##### Class naming - adjective before or after?
-We need to decide on whether we adopt a style of adjective-before-the-noun or adjective-after-the-noun style.
-The benefit of placing the adjective first is that you have greater readability.
-The benefit of placing the adjective second is that you gain alphabet-proximity, so that documentation is automatically sorted correctly and code completion works from most general to most specific as you type.

-Example inconsistency:
-	OCSAudio
-vs.
-	OCSLoopingOscillator

-My inclination is that we group similar things in folders and Xcode and name them descriptively, meaning more English-y.
-So looping oscillator stay and stero ouput needs renaming.

-##### Opcodes
-Opcodes are one of the things that experienced Csound-ers know very well, so while we might like to ease their learning experience by keeping the names similar.
-Often this will just mean to expand out the Csound opcode to remove abbreviation. `Foscili` could be `FMOscillator` for instance.
-Where one opcode is clearly an improvement over an older one, the modifier text is unnecessary.
-For instance the trailing i in `Oscili` did not encourage us to call the class `OscillatorWithInterpolation`